-Helps me to think about things early and make preparations before the condition makes it too difficult ecisions to move or adapt a home may not need to be made immediately, but giving thought to possible future options can greatly increase feelings of being in control and reduce anxiety.
+Helps me to think about things early and make preparations before the condition makes it too difficult ecisions to move or adapt a home may not need to be made immediately, but giving thought to possible future options can greatly increase feelings of being in control and reduce the sense of anxiety felt by uncertainty.

-Very thorough advice - future proof
+Very thorough advice. future proof